idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 an assumed solution is selected as defined in [tutorial03_temporal_solution].
 In this case, the spatial portion can be represented exactly by the shape functions and the temporal function cannot be represented by the numerical time integration scheme.
-A decay function is selected that has minimal changes in time and tends to a easy to recognize solution of `xy`.
+A decay function is selected that has minimal changes in time and tends to an easy-to-recognize solution of `xy`.

 !equation id=tutorial03_temporal_solution
 T = x\cdot y\cdot\textrm{exp}(-1/32400 t)